 The Colorado College community is enriched by individuals of many faiths that have various religious observances, practices, and beliefs.
-In affirming this diversity, it is our policy and practice to provide religious accommodations for staff unless the accommodation would create an undue hardship to the department or to the college.
-To request a religious accommodation, you may make the request to your immediate supervisor and contact Human Resources.
+In affirming this diversity, it is our policy and practice to provide religious accommodation for staff unless the accommodation would create an undue hardship to the department or to the college.
+To request religious accommodation, the student employee may make the request to their immediate supervisor and contact Human Resources.